animatedmax/spring-data-geode/src/main/markdown/index.md

 <div class="colist arabic">

-1. PropertyAccessor’s hold a mutable instance of the underlying object.
+1. PropertyAccessor's hold a mutable instance of the underlying object.
     This is, to enable mutations of otherwise immutable properties.

 2. By default, Spring Data uses field-access to read and write property values.
 As per visibility rules of `private` fields, `MethodHandles` are used to interact with fields.

-3. The class exposes a `withId(…)` method that’s used to set the identifier, e.g. when an instance is inserted into the datastore and an identifier has been generated.
+3. The class exposes a `withId(…)` method that's used to set the identifier, e.g. when an instance is inserted into the datastore and an identifier has been generated.
 Calling `withId(…)` creates a new `Person` object.
 All subsequent mutations will take place in the new